 Académie de droit international humanitaire et de droits humains à Genève, Centre Universitaire de Droit International Humanitaire (CUDIH)

 Spring 2008: a two-day simulation on the first meeting of the Human Rights Council

 As a part of Barnard College’s Reacting to the Past program, and with the support of the Ford Foundation “Difficult Dialogues” grant, Natasha Gill developed and co-wrote (with Neil Caplan) a Reacting to the Past historical simulation game entitled The Struggle for Palestine in the 1930s.

-The Struggle for Palestine game was created to offer students an insight into the origins of the Israeli-Palestinian conflict during the period of the British Mandate in Palestine, and especially in the 1930s.
+The Struggle for Palestine game was created to offer participants insight into the origins of the Israeli-Palestinian conflict during the period of the British Mandate in Palestine, and especially in the 1930s.

-In the game students are able to enter the world of life in Palestine before 1948, when so much of the conflict was determined, and to learn about the positions of the Palestinian Arabs and the Zionists at the time.
+In the game students are able to enter the world of life in Palestine before 1948, when so much of the conflict was determined, and learn about the positions of the Zionists, the Palestinian Arabs and the British at the time.